jsiek/abstract-binding-trees/README.md

 # Abstract Binding Trees

-This is an Agda library for abstract binding trees as in Robert Harper's book Practical Foundations for Programming Languages.
-An abstract binding tree (ABT) is a generic form of abstract syntax tree that also knows about binders and variables.
+This is an Agda library for abstract binding trees as in Chapter 1 of Robert Harper's book _Practical Foundations for Programming Languages_.
+An abstract binding tree (ABT) is an abstract syntax tree that also knows about binders and variables.
 Thus, this library also defines substitution on ABTs and provides theorems about substitution.
 The library represents variables using de Bruijn indices.